dialog-semiconductor/BLE_SDK6_examples/advertising_example/Readme.md

 ### Initial Setup

  - Start Keil
- - [Optional] Configure the following parameters at the bottom of the da1458x_config_basic.h file.
+ - [Optional] Configure the following parameters at the top of the da1458x_config_basic.h file.
  	- Make sure *ADV_EXAMPLE* is defined.
  	- Make sure either *ADV_BUTTON_EXAMPLE* **OR** *ADV_TIMER_EXAMPLE* is defined based on which example is preferred.
  	- Make sure *LED_INDICATION* is defined if this is you preference.